Nikon D500 vs Sony A6500

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

 - More modern: Was introduced somewhat (9 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the D500 emerges as the winner of the contest (15 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D500 comes out slightly ahead of the A6500 (15 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D500 and the Sony A6500 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the D500 or the A6500.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.